kaiko-ai/eva/docs/index.md

 ### 1. Evaluate your own FMs on public benchmark datasets

-With only your trained foundation model as input, you can run eva on several publicly available datasets.
-Out-of the box support (including data download and preprocessing) is supported for popular benchmark.
-An evaluation run will report the mean and standard deviation of the relevant metrics for each task.
-Supported datasets/tasks include:
+With a trained FM as input, you can run `eva` on several publicly available datasets & tasks for which `eva` provides out-of the box support.
+One `eva` run will automatically download and preprocess the relevant data, compute embeddings with the trained FM, fit and evaluate a classification head and report the mean and standard deviation of the relevant performance metrics the selected task.

+Supported datasets & tasks include:

 -	**Patch Camelyon**: binary breast cancer classification
 -	**BACH**: multiclass breast cancer classification